soranoo/payloadcms-typing-supercharge/README.md

 - ✨ **Type Safety Selection**: Type-safe selecting up to any specified depth, not more `string | {collection-object}` at the same time.
 - 🎯 **Where Clause Type Safety**: Enhanced type checking for query filters
-- 📊 **Sort Type Safety**: Type-safe sort operations with dot notation support
+- 📊 **Sort Type Safety**: Type-safe sorting operations with dot notation support
 - 🚀 **CRUD Operation Type Safety**: Support the following operations:
   - `find`
   - `findByID`